systematic-magic/AgingPubMed/research_papers_html.rst

 14.8.
 Perform `IF check <https://ifind.impactjournals.com>`_.

-	- Report duplicates to Alex, Elena and Christopher.
+	- Report duplicates to Christopher, Elena and Olga.
 	- Report technical issues to Nick and Christopher.